keb/keb.now.sh/content/reviews.md

 [← backlog](/backlog)

+## Donkey Kong Country 2: Diddy's Kong Quest
+  * **4/5** - Faithful to the original and just as polished.
+DKC2 is considerably more difficult than the original, to the point where the hardest parts of DKC1 look like a cakewalk in comparison.
+Sometimes, the difficulty verges on straight-up BS.
+Level design is considerably more vertical in this entry, and this is enhanced with the added mobility of Dixie Kong who, while a tad slower than Diddy, has the invaluable glide ability.

 ## Sonic CD
   * **3/5** - A solid Sonic entry, and a flawless PC port by Christian Whitehead.
 More in line with Sonic 1 & 2 than 3 & Knuckles.
 Has some really impressive animations and sprite work, as well as the best music in any Sonic game.